JasperNaberman/Programming-Project/DESIGN.md

 ## Description and Implementation
 The visualizations will be implemented in different files.
 They are defined as functions.
 These functions will be called in a main file.
-In this main file the data will be loaded, vizualisaiton functions will be imported and user interactivity will be concretized.
+In this main file the data will be loaded, vizualization functions will be imported and user interactivity will be concretized.

 ## APIs and D3 plugins
 The elements in the following list will provide functionality for my application: